deepsense-ai/ragbits/docs/quickstart/quickstart2_rag.md

     """
 ```

-The prompt looks similar to the previous one but now includes sections with inspirations sourced from the retrieved documents.
+The prompt looks similar to the previous one but now includes a section with inspirations sourced from the retrieved documents.

 ## Using the Prompt with the LLM

-Now that we have a prompt that includes inspirations from the documents, we can create a function that employs the LLM to generate a song given a subject, age group, and genre.
+Now that we have a prompt that includes inspirations from the documents, we can create a function that uses the LLM to generate a song given a subject, age group, and genre.
 At the same time, this function will automatically supply inspirations from the ingested documents:

 ```python
 from ragbits.core.llms.litellm import LiteLLM